Spotify Keeps Pausing [Best Fixes]

 Check for a Corrupt SD Card, HDD, or SSD

 If you are using an external SD card to store your music, it can easily lead to pausing problems.
-As for your HDD or SSD drive, failing sectors or a failing drive, in general, can lead to repeated pauses in Spotify.
+As for your HDD or SSD drive, failing sectors or a failing drive, generally, can lead to repeated pauses in Spotify.

 For an SD card holding your music, try removing it, cleaning it, and reinserting it.